cwbi-apps/access-request/.github/ISSUE_TEMPLATE/repository-migration-request.md

 ---
 name: Repository Request
 about: Request new repository and associated teams
-title: 'New Repository Request -'
+title: New Repository Request -
-labels: 'repository'
+labels: ''
 assignees: willbreitkreutz

 ---

 ## Module Name